aosabook/500lines/functionalDB/chapter.md

 Removing an entity from our database means adding a layer in which it does not exist.
 To do this, we need to:

-* remove the entity itself
+* Remove the entity itself
-* update any attributes of other entities that reference it
+* Update any attributes of other entities that reference it
-* clear the entity from our indexes
+* Clear the entity from our indexes

 This "construct-without" process is executed by the `remove-entity` function, which looks very similar to `add-entity`:
 ````clojure